eBPF security observability with Cilium Tetragon

 ```

-You should see JSON-formatted events showing the `execve` syscall details, including the command path, arguments, and container context.
+You see JSON-formatted events that show the `execve` syscall details, including the command path, arguments, and container context.

+After the base policy works, you can scope monitoring to the events most relevant to your security posture.
 The example `exec-policy.yaml` monitors all process executions.
-You can create more targeted policies by:
+You can create more targeted policies:

 | ------------------------ | -------------------------- | --------------------------------------------- |